vryy/4C/docker/README.md

 # Docker

 This folder contains Dockerfiles for different configurations.
-The `Dockerfile` in this folder is the main Dockerfile to build the project with the current dependencies.
+The `Dockerfile` in the folder `dependencies` is the Dockerfile to build the project with the current dependencies.
 Other configurations reside in different subfolders.

 ## Build docker images locally